Rindbee/godot-docs-l10n/classes/fr/class_image.rst

 :ref:`Format<enum_Image_Format>` **FORMAT_DXT1** = ``17``

-Le format de texture `S3TC <https://en.wikipedia.org/wiki/S3_Texture_Compression>`__ qui utilise Block Compression 1, et est une variation plus petite de S3TC, avec seulement 1 bit pour l'alpha et les composants de couleurs étant pré-multitpliées avec l'alpha.
+The `S3TC <https://en.wikipedia.org/wiki/S3_Texture_Compression>`__ texture format that uses Block Compression 1, and is the smallest variation of S3TC, only providing 1 bit of alpha and color data being premultiplied with alpha.

-\ **Note :** Lors de la création d'une :ref:`ImageTexture<class_ImageTexture>`, une conversion de l'espace de couleur sRGB vers linéaire est effectuée.
+\ **Note:** When creating an :ref:`ImageTexture<class_ImageTexture>`, a nonlinear sRGB to linear encoding conversion is performed.

 .. _class_Image_constant_FORMAT_DXT3: